Hari-K-03/CryptoAlgo-CaesarCipher/README.md

 The hash is initialized with a constant value (2166136261).
 For each character in the input message, the following operations are performed:

-XOR the current hash value with the ASCII value of the character Multiply the result by a large prime number (16777619) Apply a bitwise right shift and XOR operation for additional mixing Take modulo (10^9 + 7) to keep the value within a fixed range
+- XOR the current hash value with the ASCII value of the character.
+- Multiply the result by a large prime number (16777619).
+- Apply a bitwise right shift and XOR operation for additional mixing.
+- Take modulo (10^9 + 7) to keep the value within a fixed range.

 This process ensures that small changes in the input message produce significantly different hash values.